troystribling/BlueCap/README.md

 ### RawArrayPairDeserializable Protocol

-The RawArrayPairDeserializable protocol is defined by,
+The RawArrayPairDeserializable is used to define a message that contains multiple values of two different types and is defined by,

 ```swift
 public protocol RawArrayPairDeserializable {